A hotel doorman greets a guest alighting from a cab at the entrance of a luxury hotel in Singapore

 "For instance, we have enhanced the ambience in many of our restaurants, giving them a more contemporary feel, in order to deliver an even more enjoyable dining experience to our customers."

-Academic director of the Institute of Service Excellence, Marcus Lee said more effort was needed in the F&B sector
+Academic director of the Institute of Service Excellence, Marcus Lee said more effort was needed in the F&B sector to improve its performance.

 For a start, he said businesses might wish to look into their branding and positioning to see if their service delivery is aligned with their brand promise.

-s said there is a pressing need for F&B businesses to keep pace with evolving needs of customers and their rising expectations.
+Experts said there is a pressing need for F&B businesses to keep pace with evolving needs of customers and their rising expectations.

 Lim said: "Expectations are rising definitely, because we see a lot more different world-class restaurants in Singapore right now.
 And expectations are rising also because customers are travelling and we have different culinary experiences.